 Thank You for Reading!

 Thanks for reading this article.
-We hope you enjoyed it, and found it helpful.
+We hope you enjoyed it and that you found it to be helpful.

 If you have any questions for us about catcher's masks - or about anything related to catching - then please reach out by heading over to the Contact Us page or by emailing scott [at] catchershome [dot] com.
 We always love hearing from our readers.